kybu/headless-selenium-for-win/README.md

                                   the list of desktops.
       -t [ --switch-to-default ]  Switch to the default desktop.
 Can be used if you are being stranded.
+      -x [ --no-explorer ]        Don't run explorer in the created desktop

 # Technical details